johankitti/home-control/README.md

-home-control
+About
 ============
-dashboard for your home
+A dashboard for your home.

 General guidelines
 ============